devmentors/Conveyor/README.md

 # Conveyor
-This is a sample microservices application using Convey packages for infrastructure and monitoring purposes.
+This is a sample microservices applicationusing Convey packages for infrastructure and monitoring purposes.